 If the cash flows of the modified asset carried at amortised cost are not substantially different, then the modification does not result in derecognition of the financial asset.
 In this case, the Group recalculates the gross carrying amount of the financial asset and recognises the amount arising from adjusting the gross carrying amount as a modification gain or loss in profit or loss.
-The gross carrying amount of the financial asset value of the renegotiated or modified contractual cash flows that are discounted at the financial asset's original effective interest rate.
-Any costs or fees incurred adjust the carrying amount of the modified financial asset.
+The gross carrying amount of the financial asset she present value of the renegotiated or modified contractual cash flows that are discounted at the financial asset's original effective interest rate.
+Any costs or fees incurred adjust the carrying amount of the modified financial asset and are amortised over the remaining term of the modified financial asset.
 If such a modification is carried out because of financial difficulties of the borrower (see (b)(iv)), then the gain or loss is presented together with impairment losses.
 In other cases, it is presented as interest income (see (a)).